 (Photo credit: Middle East Online)

-According to a report by the Lebanese LBCI, concerning a Saudi-French diplomatic meeting in Paris in mid-September, the US, Qatar, and Egypt, as well as Lebanon’s Kataeb and LF parties, are all in favor of backing the Commander of the Lebanese Armed Forces (LAF), Joseph Aoun, as president.
+According to a report by the Lebanese LBCI, concerning a Saudi-French diplomatic meeting in Paris earlier this month, the US, Qatar, and Egypt, as well as Lebanon’s Kataeb and LF parties, are all in favor of backing the Commander of the Lebanese Armed Forces (LAF), Joseph Aoun, as president.